freme-project/Broker/README.md

 See the License for the specific language governing permissions and limitations under the License.

 This project uses 3rd party tools.
-You can find the list of 3rd party tools including their authors and licenses [here](3RD-PARTY-LICENCES).# FREME Broker
+You can find the list of 3rd party tools including their authors and licenses [here](3RD-PARTY-LICENCES).

-This repository hosts the Broker of the FREME project.